AdobeDocs/contributor.en/help/writing-essentials/markdown.md

 ---
 title: How to use Markdown for writing documentation
-description: this article provides the basics and reference information for the markdown language used for writing articles.
+description: Learn the basics of Markdown authoring.
+Find reference information for the Markdown language used for writing articles.
 exl-id: 3e5726e2-139e-4e44-ae5b-8a3ae4782faf
 ---
 # How to use Markdown for writing technical documentation